GitHub Instructor Guide

 • Enabling student collaboration on group projects

-• Letting students experiment with changes to a project, without affecting the original version
+• Allowing students to experiment with changing a project, without affecting the original version

 What do I need to use UBC GitHub?